What is assessment?

 What do I do if I have a disability that would affect my testing?

-If you need assistance, other than extra time or zoom text, while taking your computerized or essay assessments, and you have a verifiable disability that requires these accommodations, contact the Disability Resource Center – Temporary Building 8 Room 2, (916) 558-2087.
+If you need assistance, other than extra time or zoom text, while taking your computerized or essay assessments, and you have a verifiable disability that requires these accommodations, contact the Disability Resource Center – Student Services Building, STS 104, (916) 558-2087.